• Articles |

 Trello is a simple Kanban project management tool that helps freelancers visualize work in progress.
 If you’re comparing kanban tools, Trello is a good starting point for a lightweight workflow.
 Create a board per client, move cards through stages, and add power-ups when you need calendars, approvals, or time tracking.

-• Fast Kanban setup: Create a board per client and move work through clear stages.
+• Fast kanban setup: Create a board per client and move work through clear stages.

 • Simple collaboration: Keep feedback on the card with comments, attachments, and checklists.